eclipse-edc/Samples/transfer/transfer-01-negotiation/README.md

 > the purpose of this example.
 It will be the data that the consumer will pull on the sample
 > execution.

-Additional properties on `HttpData` can be used to allow consumers to enrich the data request:

-- `proxyPath`: allows specifying additional path segments.
-- `proxyQueryParams`: allows specifying query params.
-- `proxyBody`: allows attaching a body.
-- `proxyMethod`: allows specifying the Http Method (default `GET`)

 ### 2. Create a Policy on the provider

 In order to manage the accessibility rules of an asset, it is essential to create a policy.
 However,